almamigratoria-netizen/panicle/libs/Leaflet.OpenMeteo/README.md

 * `title` - Title for control.
 Defaults to "OpenMeteo".
 Useful when creating multiple instances.
 * `location` - Not to be confused with `position`, this is the lat/lng from where you want the weather.
 Defaults to the center of the map.
 Useful when creating multiple instances.
 * ROADMAP -- allow you to translate wind directions to things like "SE", etc

+## Weird design choices
+* The cool kids these days say "don't use webfonts, use SVG's".
+I'm not sure I agree, but I'm trying it out in this project.
+Turns out I've got a lot to learn about how to use SVG's, but I'll get there.
+* Putting the CSS in the javascript file.
+I've just never liked having to load two files (the CSS in the head, and the javascript at the end of the body) in my HTML.
+Seems like a real chore.
+So... one file.
+No brainer.

 ## Useful links
 - [Code table 4677](https://www.nodc.noaa.gov/archive/arc0021/0002199/1.1/data/0-data/HTML/WMO-CODE/WMO4677.HTM)